-Exhibit No. Description 10.10 Description of oral compensation arrangement for Messrs.
-Walsh, Oliver, Perreault and Ms. Gaudiosi.
-10.15 Form of Change in Control Agreement for Mr. Roger Perreault dated December 7, 2015.
-10.24 Summary of Director Compensation as of October 1, 2016.
-10.25 UGI Corporation 2004 Omnibus Equity Compensation Plan Amended and Restated as of September 5, 2014.
-10.26 UGI Corporation 2004 Omnibus Equity Compensation Plan Amended and Restated as of September 5, 2014 - Terms and Conditions as effective January 1, 2016.
-10.29 UGI Corporation 2009 Supplemental Executive Retirement Plan for New Employees, as Amended and Restated effective July 26, 2016.
-10.30 UGI Corporation 2013 Omnibus Incentive Compensation Plan, effective as of September 5, 2014.
-10.31 UGI Corporation 2013 Omnibus Incentive Compensation Plan, effective as of September 5, 2014 - Terms and Conditions for Non-Employee Directors effective January 1, 2016.
-21 Subsidiaries of the Registrant 23.1 Consent of Ernst & Young LLP 23.2 Consent of PricewaterhouseCoopers LLP 31.1 Certification by the Chief Executive Officer relating to the Registrant's Report on Form 10-K for the fiscal year ended September 30, 2016 pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification by the Chief Financial Officer relating to the Registrant's Report on Form 10-K for the fiscal year ended September 30, 2016 pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32 Certification by the Chief Executive Officer and the Chief Financial Officer relating to the Registrant's Report on Form 10-K for the fiscal year ended September 30, 2016, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS XBRL Instance 101.SCH XBRL Taxonomy Extension Schema 101.CAL XBRL Taxonomy Extension Calculation Linkbase 101.DEF XBRL Taxonomy Extension Definition Linkbase 101.LAB XBRL Taxonomy Extension Labels Linkbase 101.PRE XBRL Taxonomy Extension Presentation Linkbase
+Exhibit No. Description 10.26 Description of oral compensation arrangements for Messrs.
+Walsh, Hall, and Oliver and Ms. Gaudiosi.
+10.28 Summary of Director Compensation as of October 1, 2015.
+21 Subsidiaries of the Registrant 23.1 Consent of Ernst & Young LLP 23.2 Consent of PricewaterhouseCoopers LLP 31.1 Certification by the Chief Executive Officer relating to the Registrant's Report on Form 10-K for the fiscal year ended September 30, 2015 pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification by the Chief Financial Officer relating to the Registrant's Report on Form 10-K for the fiscal year ended September 30, 2015 pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32 Certification by the Chief Executive Officer and the Chief Financial Officer relating to the Registrant's Report on Form 10-K for the fiscal year ended September 30, 2015, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS XBRL Instance 101.SCH XBRL Taxonomy Extension Schema 101.CAL XBRL Taxonomy Extension Calculation Linkbase 101.DEF XBRL Taxonomy Extension Definition Linkbase 101.LAB XBRL Taxonomy Extension Labels Linkbase 101.PRE XBRL Taxonomy Extension Presentation Linkbase